project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 This file defines what is required to get the :skill:skill: up and running.
 It includes parameters like the `version number`, a `description`, `supported languages` and `conditions` for your :skill:skill: to be started.

 ::: tip Pro tip
-If you are using an IDE able to handle json schema, it is highly recommended using our [Install file Schema](https://raw.githubusercontent.com/project-alice-assistant/ProjectAliceSkillKit/master/ProjectAliceSK/validate/src/schemas/install-schema.json)
+If you are using an IDE able to handle json schema, it is highly recommended using our [.install file Schema](https://raw.githubusercontent.com/project-alice-assistant/ProjectAliceSkillKit/master/ProjectAliceSK/validate/src/schemas/install-schema.json)
 :::

 Let's take a look at a basic install file: